1970s Mushroom Table Lamp

 Materials: White acrylic mushroom lampshade with a chrome rim.
 Round white acrylic base.
 Some plastic parts.
 Bakelite socket.

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: iGuzzini, Via Mariano Guzzini, 37.
 62019, Recanati, Italy.

-Other versions: Made in several colours as you can see below in a catalogue picture of the German retailer Otto.
+Other versions: This 1970s mushroom table lamp was made in several colours as you can see below in a catalogue picture of the German retailer Otto.

 iGuzzini illuminazione was established in 1959 by Raimondo Guzzini under the name Harvey Creazioni.
 Harvey is derived from the famous movie ‘Harvey’ with James Stuart and the invisible rabbit Harvey from 1950.